 - Identifying black beetle as a key local insect pest and providing integrated solutions.

-Our six FPAG agronomists form an effective network to alert and inform landowners about what is happening across the Fleurieu.
+FPAG agronomists form an effective network to alert and inform landowners about what is happening across the Fleurieu.
 We look forward to continuing our work with local farmers, together developing and applying the best practices for resilient, productive and sustainable pastures.